dz1kill/backend_messenger/README.md

 - 🔍 Find non-group members
   _(Search users not in specified group)_
 - 👥 Create new group
 - 🧹 Delete dialog for user
+ _(This will only delete the dialog for you.
+The other user will still see it)_

 ### 🔹 WebSocket API